Adewale1010/all-system_engineering-devops/0x00-shell_basics/README.md

 Scrip 9-firstdirdeletion deletes the directory named my_first-directory from the /tmp/ directory Script 10-back changes the working directory to the previous one Script 11-lists lists all files (including the ones beginning with period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+Script 12-file_type prints the tyoe of the file names iamafile